denzil-daniels-204525918/Price-aggregator-comparison-app/SPECIFICATION.md

-# Project Title: Price aggregator comparison app
+# Price aggregator comparison app

-### ShopSmart the preferred pricing app that aggregates and compares pricing and specials from major grocery stores, helping users find the best deals on food and beverages.
+### A pricing aggregator and comparison application that aims to consolidate information from major grocery stores, allowing users find the best deals on food and beverages in a central location.
 **Domain: Grocery stores**<br/>
-&nbsp;This project focuses on grocery stores, specifically analysing food prices between shops.
+This project focuses on grocery stores, specifically analysing food prices between shops.
 The purpose is to provide a tool that compares grocery prices to find the most affordable options.
 By collecting price data from various stores, the project aims to help individuals save money on essential goods.

 **Problem Statement:** <br/>